This article is part of a series of interviews that NAI has conducted with directors of publisher’s Native Ad Studios around the world.

 What is your creative process when creating native advertising?

-We focus first on finding the best narrative that achieves the brand’s goals and overlaps with our audience’s interests and then devise the best tactics to tell that particular story.
+We focus first on finding the best narrative that achieves the brand’s goals and overlaps with our audience’s interests and then devises the best tactics to tell that particular story.
 In production, we never lose sight of the story, no matter how complex and innovative our storytelling methods are.
 We call this approach “Story first, last and always.”

 The most impactful storytelling is the result of collaboration.